puppetlabs/puppet-docs/source/pe/3.1/appendix.markdown

 #### Package and Component Upgrades

-Many of the constituent components of Puppet Enterprise have been upgraded.
+Several of the constituent components of Puppet Enterprise have been upgraded.
 Namely:

 * Ruby 1.9.3
 * Augeas 1.0.0